The eight pronominal verbs most used in Italian

 Loro ci rimettono Loro ci hanno rimesso

-Notice that this verb follows the same pattern as the previous as it uses the same pronouns and so the same structure.
+Notice that this verb follows the same pattern as the previous, as it uses the same pronouns and so the same structure.

 4. Andarsene